e-cerenankara/simplified-morgan-algorithm/README.md

 When assigning canonical numbers to neighboring atoms, ordering is determined using a scheme:
 - Neighboring atoms with higher final Morgan labels are prioritized.
 - If two neighboring atoms have identical Morgan labels, bond order is used as a secondary sorting criterion with higher bond orders taking precedence.

+__References__
+Morgan, H. L. The Generation of a Unique Machine Description for Chemical Structures - A Technique Developed at Chemical Abstracts Service.
+J. Chem.
+Doc.
+1965, 5, 107–112.